goepp/aspline/cran-comments.md

 * windows (on winbuilder), R 4.1.1

 ## R CMD check results
-There were no ERRORs, no WARNINGs and no NOTEs.
+There were no ERRORs, no WARNINGs and one NOTE (on windows only):

+* checking CRAN incoming feasibility ...
+NOTE